SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ### Evaluation Order
-HERE

 The last thing we need to make sure is that arguments are evaluated in the correct order.
-The evaluation order in Pharo goes as follows: before evaluating a message, the receiver and all arguments are evaluated.
-The receiver is evaluated before the arguments.
-Arguments are evaluated in left-to-right order.
+The evaluation order in Pharo goes as follows:

+- Before evaluating a message, the receiver and all arguments are evaluated.
+- The receiver is evaluated before the arguments.
+- Arguments are evaluated in left-to-right order.

 Testing the evaluation order in a black-box fashion, as we have been doing so far, is rather challenging with our current evaluator.
 Indeed, our evaluator does not yet handle arithmetics, allocations, or other kinds of primitive, so we cannot easily count!
 A simple approach to test is to make a counter out of [Peano Axioms](https://en.wikipedia.org/wiki/Peano_axioms).

-The main idea is to implement numbers as nested sets, where the empty set _(S())_ represents the number `0`, the set _(S(S())_ that contains the empty set (`0`) represents the number `1`, the set _(S(S(S())))_ that contains the number `1` represents the number `2`, and so on.
+The main idea is to implement numbers as nested sets, where
+- the empty set _(S())_ represents the number `0`,
+- the set _(S(S())_ that contains the empty set (`0`) represents the number `1`, the set _(S(S(S())))_ that contains the number `1` represents the number `2`, and so on.

 The only support we need for this is to extend our literal support for dynamic array literals.
 The code illustrating the idea follows.

 ```
 CInterpretable >> initialize